 Definition: The file type definition determines which file type's settings EditPad Lite will use for which files.
 Since file types are usually indicated by their files' extensions, you'll usually specify a list of extensions such as "*.htm;*.html" for HTML files.
 For files without or variable extensions, you can specify other file masks.
-A unique feature is EditPad Lite's ability to detect magic values as the start of the file, such as the XML declaration for XML files, or the UNIX-style "shebang" for Perl, Python or Ruby scripts.
+A unique feature is EditPad Lite's ability to detect magic values as the start of the file, such as the DOCTYPE declaration for HTML files.

 Encoding: EditPad Lite edits all text files.
 Open text files saved on Linux, UNIX and Macintosh computers, or even text files from old DOS PCs or IBM mainframes.
 EditPad Lite preserves the file's compatibility with those systems, unless you explicitly convert it.
 You'll never have to worry about being unable to open a text file, and you'll always be able to save your files in a format that people with less flexible text editors can read.
 EditPad Lite handles DOS/Windows, UNIX/Linux and Macintosh line breaks.
 Open and save text files encoded in Unicode (UTF-8, UTF-16 and UTF-32), any Windows code page, any ISO-8859 code page, and a variety of DOS, Mac, EUC, EBCDIC, and other legacy code pages.